 12 Best Greek Islands for Beaches

-The beaches of the Greek Islands beguile visitors with seductive scenery and crystalline waters in a dazzling palette of colors, from aquamarine to emerald.
-Bright Mediterranean sunshine gives the sea an intensely deep-blue tone, especially when viewed from the coastal hilltops.
+The beaches of the Greek Islands enchant visitors with seductive scenery and crystalline waters in a dazzling palette of colors, from aquamarine to emerald.
+Bright Mediterranean sunshine gives the sea a cobalt-blue tone, especially when viewed from the coastal hilltops.
 At the shoreline, the waves appear translucent and turquoise in hue.

 Besides natural beauty, the beaches of the Greek Islands generally offer excellent facilities.
 After all, beaches are the number-one reason vacation-goers come to the Greek Islands.
 Many beaches attract huge crowds during the summertime.
-At the most popular beaches, tourists will find lounge chair and sun parasol rentals, showers, restrooms, changing rooms, and nearby tavernas to savor delicious Greek meals.
+At the most popular beaches, tourists will find lounge chair and sun parasol rentals, showers, restrooms, changing rooms, and restaurants.

 In summertime, young fun-loving travelers head to Mykonos and Corfu islands.
-Other travelers prefer a quieter and more relaxing vacation.
+Other travelers prefer tranquility and relaxation.
 Kefaloniá, Kárpathos, and Lefkada islands are perfect for a rejuvenating holiday at bliss-inducing secluded beaches.

-Discover the top places to bask in the sun with our list of the best Greek islands for beaches.
+Discover the top places to bask in the sun on the Greek Islands, from quiet family-friendly destinations to lively beaches with DJ music.
+Plan a fabulous seaside vacation with our guide to the best Greek Island beaches.

 1. Crete: Sublime Sandy Beaches

 Crete boasts gorgeous beaches in addition to fascinating cultural sites and picturesque port towns.
-Many of the prettiest beaches are found along Crete's southwest coast, including Elafonissi Beach, renowned for its pink-tinged sandy shoreline and crystal-clear turquoise waters.
+Many of the prettiest beaches of Crete are found along the southwest coast, including Elafonissi Beach, renowned for its pink-tinged sandy shoreline and crystal-clear turquoise waters.